AdminTurnedDevOps/agentevals/README.md

 ## Why agentevals?

-Most evaluation tools require you to re-run your agent for every test.
-That's slow, expensive, and flaky — especially when your agent calls external APIs, tools, or models.
+Most evaluation tools re-run your agent for every test.
+That's slow, expensive, and flaky.

-agentevals takes a different approach: **your agent runs once, emits OpenTelemetry traces, and you score those traces as many times as you want** — with different metrics, different eval sets, or entirely custom evaluators.
-No re-execution, no cloud dependency, no vendor lock-in.
+**agentevals scores pre-recorded OpenTelemetry traces instead.** Your agent runs once, and you evaluate the traces as many times as you want — different metrics, different eval sets, custom evaluators.
 Works with any OTel-instrumented framework (LangChain, Strands, Google ADK, and others).
-Supports Jaeger JSON and OTLP trace formats, built-in and custom evaluators, and LLM-based judges.

-- **No re-running agents** — evaluate pre-recorded traces instead of re-invoking agents for every test case.
-Faster, cheaper, deterministic.
+- **No re-execution** — faster, cheaper, deterministic
-- **Framework-agnostic** — works with any agent that emits OTel spans: LangChain, Strands, Google ADK, or your own custom agent.
+- **Framework-agnostic** — any agent that emits OTel spans
-- **No cloud dependency** — everything runs locally.
-No AWS credentials, no GCP project, no API keys required for core evaluation (though GCP-based ADK evals are included if you want them).
+- **No cloud dependency** — everything runs locally
-- **Extensible scoring** — built-in metrics (tool trajectory, response quality, hallucination detection) plus a simple stdin/stdout protocol for custom evaluators in any language.
+- **Extensible** — built-in metrics + custom evaluators in any language
-- **Multiple interfaces** — CLI for scripting and CI, Web UI for visual inspection, MCP server for AI-assisted evaluation, REST API for integration.
+- **Multiple interfaces** — CLI, Web UI, MCP server, REST API

 ---